As

 Let's start at the beginning.

-You may have heard many things about what a cryptocurrency is, but you may still be searching for an understandable definition.
-I hear ya, I was in the same boat for a long time.
+you may still be searching for an understandable definition.
+I hear ya, I

 Instead of getting too technical, here's the easiest way to think about cryptocurrencies: